 Why plan ahead?

-If you have a terminal illness, or are approaching the end of your life, it can be a good idea to record your views, preferences and priorities about your future care.
+If you have a terminal illness or you're approaching the end of your life, it can be a good idea to record your views, preferences and priorities about your future care.

 Planning ahead like this is sometimes called advance care planning.
-It involves thinking and talking about your wishes for how you are cared for in the final months of your life and when you are dying.
-This is in case there's a time in the future when you are unable to take part in the discussions and decision-making yourself.
+It involves thinking and talking about your wishes for how you're cared for in the final months of your life and when you're dying.
+This is in case there's a time in the future when you're unable to take part in the discussions and decision-making yourself.

 An example of planning ahead is the ReSPECT process, where you discuss your wishes and document them in a Recommended Summary Plan for Emergency Care and Treatment (ReSPECT).

-This is useful for guiding your doctors and other healthcare staff in making decisions about emergency care and treatment if you can't take part in these decisions yourself.
+This is useful for guiding your doctors and other healthcare staff in making decisions about emergency care and treatment if you cannot take part in these decisions yourself.

 Why should I plan ahead?

-Planning ahead can help you receive the care you want, and can also help to make things easier for your partner and family when you are nearing the end of life.
+Planning ahead can help you receive the care you want, and can also help to make things easier for your partner and family when you're nearing the end of life.

-Some things, such as telling people you love them or making a "memory box" for someone to remember you by, could help your family and friends in their bereavement after you die, but you don't have to do any of these things if you don't want to.
+Some things, such as telling people you love them or making a "memory box" for someone to remember you by, could help your family and friends in their bereavement after you die.
+But you do not have to do any of these things if you do not want to.

 Helping your loved ones